Local entities are subject to an income tax rate of 30 percent for the fiscal year 2020 and 25 percent as of the fiscal year 2021.

 Corporate income tax rate is 18 percent.
 Lower tax rates are applicable to income from insurance and gambling activities.

 Oil and gas producing companies pay tax in the form of royalties as per specific government concession agreements, which are confidential.

-Branches of foreign banks are subject to income tax at a rate of 20%.
+Branches of foreign banks are subject to income tax at a rate of 20 percent.

-Where the diverted profits tax applies, the applicable tax rate is 25%, and income subject to the ORIP rules is taxed at 20%.
+Where the diverted profits tax applies, the applicable tax rate is 25 percent, and income subject to the ORIP rules is taxed at 20 percent.

-The digital services tax rate will be 2% of group revenue derived from UK users (in excess of a de minimis revenue of £25 million), although there will be an alternative 'safe harbour' calculation for groups with low operating margins.
+The digital services tax rate is 2 percent of group revenue derived from UK users (in excess of a de minimis revenue of GBP25 million), although there is an alternative 'safe harbour' calculation for groups with low operating margins.

-Flat federal corporate income tax rate of 21%.
+Flat federal corporate income tax rate of 21 percent.
 State and local taxes also may apply.